OfficeForProductSafetyAndStandards/cosmetic-product-notifications/web/README.md

     # Install the project gems to enable code completion and linting
     bin/bundle install

+### RubyMine Setup
+If using RubyMine, you can base your Ruby SDK on the docker-compose-managed ruby installation.
+1. Go to `Settings` -> `Languages & Frameworks` -> `Ruby SDK & Gems`
+1. Click the `+` button and choose `Remote`
+1. Choose `Docker Compose` and set `Service` to `web`, click OK and select the newly created SDK

+RubyMine comes with db inspection tools, too.
+To connect to the dev db, you'll need the following config:
+`jdbc:postgresql://localhost:5432/app_development`, empty password.
+(note, RM may have created a db configuration automatically, but it'll have gotten some bits wrong, namely host)

 ### Debugging

-If using VS Code, debugging is available by running `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up` and then the `Docker: Attach to Ruby` configuration in VS Code.
+If debugging is available by running `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up` and then
+- the `Docker: Attach to Ruby` configuration, if in VS Code.
+- the `Debug` configuration, if in RubyMine
+Note, that when run in this mode, the website won't launch until the debugger is connected!

 You can access the [rails console](https://guides.rubyonrails.org/command_line.html#rails-console) using `docker-compose exec web bin/rails console`.